Although password managers provide a convenient way to store and organize all your passwords, they are subject to hacks and breaches.

 In addition to a master password, most competent password managers require additional biometric security measures like facial recognition or a thumbprint.
 They should also require 2-factor authentication by sending a code to your mobile device.

-Reputable password managers also use industry-standard encryption protocols such as Advanced Encryption Standards (AES).
+Reputable password managers also use industry-standard encryption protocols such as advanced encryption standards (AES).
 This technology scrambles all the data and makes it incomprehensible unless authorized individuals access it.
 Therefore, even if your password manager is hacked, it’s nearly impossible to decipher and steal information.

 Cybercriminals and hackers prefer to take the path of least resistance.
 They usually target small businesses and individuals that don’t take any password security measures.
 For this reason, password managers aren’t typically worth a hacker’s energy and time.